The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

-The Greedy policy first collaborates with Alice because she yields the greatest number of successful future rotations in expectation.
-In expectation, choosing to collaborate with Alice first yields $1$ successful future rotation, whereas collaboration with Bob or Carol first only offers $6/7$ successful future rotations.
+The Greedy policy first collaborates with Alice because she yields the greatest number of successful total rotations in expectation.
+In expectation, choosing to collaborate with Alice first yields $1$ successful total rotation, whereas collaboration with Bob or Carol first only offers $6/7$ successful total rotations.
 If collaboration with Alice is successful during the first rotation, then Lily should continue to collaborate with Alice on subsequent rotations.
 Otherwise, she should choose either Bob or Carol on the second rotation, and the other one on the third rotation, if the second-rotation collaboration is unsuccessful.
 Lily can expect to have $13/7$ successful rotations by greedily selecting collaborators.

 It turns out the greedy policy is not optimal in Lily's situation.
 Counterintuitively, Lily should collaborate with Bob (or Carol by symmetry) for her first rotation.
 The interesting event is when Bob is not the right advisor for Lily, and Alice goes on sabbatical.
-By ruling out Bob as the correct advisor on the first rotation, Lily can rotate with Carol next to learn if she is the correct advisor at no opportunity cost (since Carol is the only available advisor on the second rotation who could be a good fit).
-This reduction in opportunity cost turns out to outweigh the benefit of greedily collaborating with Alice first.
+By ruling out Bob as the correct advisor on the first rotation, Lily can rotate with Carol next to learn if she is the correct advisor at no opportunity cost (since Carol is the only available advisor on the second rotation who could be a good fit). \emph{This reduction in opportunity cost turns out to outweigh the benefit of greedily collaborating with Alice first.} Specifically, the following policy can be shown to be optimal for Lily: she always collaborates with Bob for the first rotation and adapts to Alice's availability on the second rotation.
+If Alice takes a sabbatical period (with prob. $2/3$), Lily collaborates Carol second and Alice at last; Otherwise, Lily should choose to collaborate with Alice second and Carol at last.
+Naturally, during this process, she stops rotation whenever the good advising fit is identified.
+Simple calculations show that Lily can expect $40/21$ successful rotations with this policy, which exceeds the $13/7$ expected successful rotations yielded by the greedy policy.